Sarah Schaefer’s “Mr. Burke’s Spectacles”

 Kay Wells Article Published in “19th Century Studies” Journal

-Congratulations to our own Assistant Professor Kay Wells for the recent publishing of her article, “The ‘Merely Imitative Mood’: British Japonisme and Imperial Mimesis” in Volume 27 of 19th Century Studies.
-Interested in this topic?
-Here is a link to the journal’s most recently published article titles–follow the “Subscription” link on the left side of the page to find out more about subscribing to the ’19th Century Studies’ journal!
+Assistant Professor Kay Wells recently published the article, “The ‘Merely Imitative Mood’: British Japonisme and Imperial Mimesis” in Volume 27 of 19th Century Studies.
+Here is a link to the journal’s most recently published article titles.
+Just follow the “Subscription” link on the left side of the page to find out more about subscribing to the ’19th Century Studies’ journal.